-Data management and automated documentation goes hand in.
-Every farm should create their own data management plan.
+Data management and automated documentation go hand in.
+Every farm should create its own data management plan.
 This is much simpler than it sounds.
 It just needs two lists:

 Here’s a simplified overview of this model for my farm:

 The next step is to start exploring every item in the lists.
 Can the item be fully automated?
-If no, can it be significantly simplified?
+If not, can it be significantly simplified?

 The choice of that green box in the middle is key.
-When me and my partners started, we didn’t find agriculture focused data management tools that we liked, so we started building our own inside Google’s amazing universe of tools.
+When my partners and I started, we didn’t find agriculture-focused data management tools that we liked, so we built our own inside Google’s amazing universe of tools.
 When we reached the limitations of Google Drive, we started building more advanced tools - today, this is Farmable.

 I realize that I am a salesperson at this point.
-Yes, my preference would be that as many farmers as possible choose Farmable as their farm management software, but for each individual farmer I strongly advise that you take special care in the choice of system.
+Yes, my preference would be that as many farmers as possible choose Farmable as their farm management software, but for each farmer, I strongly advise that you take special care in the choice of system.

-Regardless of which one you choose, take time to assess how it fits your farm, your work processes, and your documentation needs.
-Also, be prepared to make some changes to the way you run your farm to make it more automation friendly, and to fit as best as possible with the data management system you choose - this makes it easier to realize all its benefits.
+Regardless of your choice, take time to assess how it fits your farm, your work processes, and your documentation needs.
+Also, be prepared to make some changes to how you run your farm to make it more automation-friendly and to fit as best as possible with the data management system you choose - this makes it easier to realize all its benefits.

-Making an extra effort in automating documentation practices will pay off in terms of reduced hours spent agonizing over reports, and in being better prepared for more technology assisted farming in the future.
+Making an extra effort in automating documentation practices will pay off in terms of reduced hours spent agonizing over reports and being better prepared for more technology-assisted farming in the future.